Skip to main content

 Shareable Results

-Share your Delta analysis via link with team members.
-Everyone sees the same correlated view — no need to re-upload or re-analyze files.
+Share your Delta analysis via link with team members, vendors, or support teams.
+Everyone sees the same correlated view — no account required.

 How Delta Works